adn770/ppdf/docs/design-dmme.md

             "Section Flow" view.
         -   **Entities:** A detail view that displays all text chunks related to a single entity selected from the master list in the left panel.
-        -   **Mind Map:** A graphical visualization of the document's structure.
+        -   **Mind Map:** A graphical visualization of the document's structure using Mermaid.js.
 For deep-indexed KBs, the graph is generated from the high-level summaries for a cleaner, more conceptual visualization of section relationships.
+        -   **Knowledge Graph**: A static, flowchart-style diagram rendered with Mermaid.js showing chunks as nodes and shared entities as links between them.
+This provides a clear, at-a-glance overview of content relationships.
         -   **Asset Explorer:** The grid view for visual assets, featuring a drag-and-drop area for custom asset uploads.
     -   **Search State:** When a search is performed, this panel displays a list of